We’ll increase conversions by

 Design conversion helps to bridge the gap between digital content and users with disabilities or other challenges.
 By abiding by accessibility guidelines, businesses and individuals can create an inclusive atmosphere that allows a wider range of people access to high-quality digital experiences – essential for deepening customer engagement in today’s technology driven world.
-Investing in design conversion is truly investing in building brand recognition through creating accessible, engaging and relevant content.
+Investing in design conversion and/or conversion optimization services is truly investing in building brand recognition through creating accessible, engaging and relevant content.

 Summary of key points and takeaways.